Equality

 You declare you see me dimly

-through a glass which will not shine,
+through a glass that will not shine,

 though I stand before you boldly,